1coderookie/Kobra2ProInsights/docs/hardware/axes.md

     Then move the probe to the next pin and repeat the process.
     In the end you'll come up with having two 'paired' pins identified - each pair belongs to one coil.

-    Now look at the following picture and compare your findings with the marked pins of the two coils of the upper "Stock Motor" (mind that the picture shows the motor of the y-axis right now, but it's actually the same pinout and probing procedure at the z-axis motor).
+    For illustration purposes, the following picture shows the coils of a motor from a Kobra Neo and a Creality motor.

     ![Marked motor pins](../assets/images/axes_y-motor_stock-creality_pinout-marked_web.jpg)